ppanyukov/kube-info-hack/README.md

 Minikube:

-- This app uses minikube and it's docker engine.
+- This app uses minikube and its docker engine.
 See https://kubernetes.io/docs/setup/learning-environment/minikube/

-- This allows us to test this without the need to images to any external repos.
+- This allows us to run and test this without the need to push images to any external repos.
 See https://kubernetes.io/docs/setup/learning-environment/minikube/#use-local-images-by-re-using-the-docker-daemon

 Building and running: